 As the term progresses, we will begin to focus on the life of Sir Robert Francis Drake and consider how his life was different to that of someone in the modern day Navy.

 English & Literacy

 This term, all children take part in P.E. on Monday afternoons.
-As well as this, Year One will also do orienteering on Thursday afternoon with the Dolphins class.
 On Friday morning, Miss Hicks joins the class for outdoor learning!

 Library time is timetabled for Wednesday.
 Children have the opportunity to choose any library book to take home and enjoy.
 Please ensure your child's library book is returned to the red box in the cloakroom by the following Tuesday.

 At the beginning of each half term, all children will be given a homework grid.
 It is expected that everyone will complete at least ONE activity from the grid.
 Written work must be presented neatly in homework books.
 Creative work can be presented in any way of your choosing.
 Homework will be discussed periodically, but it will not be necessary to bring in the work until the date on the sheet.